The following list contains the state holidays recognized by South Carolina.

 - Thanksgiving Day (4th Thursday in November)

 - The Day after Thanksgiving Day

 - The Day before Christmas

 - The Day after Christmas Day

 If a holiday falls on a Sunday, it is observed on the following Monday.
 If a holiday falls on a Saturday, it is observed on the prior Friday.
-SC Code 53-5-30
+SC Statute 53-5-30

 Private employers in South Carolina are not required to close on any of the listed holidays.
 Additionally, private employers are not required to allow employees to take either paid or unpaid time off on the holidays nor are they required to pay employees any premium wage rates to employees who work on the holidays.
 Private employers may establish policies or practices granting employees time off on any of the listed holiday or agree to pay premium wage rates to employees who work on those days.
 Employers who establish such policies or practices may be required to comply with them.

 Find out more about South Carolina’s Leave Laws.